HONOLULU (HawaiiNewsNow) - Jan. 13, 2021 marks three years since Hawaii residents and visitors were thrown into a panic over a feared missile threat.

 It wasn’t until 38 minutes later when emergency officials issued a corrected alert saying it was a false alarm, which then triggered frustration and anger over why it took so long for a correction to be issued.

-Tom Travis, administrator of the Hawaii Emergency Management Agency, told Hawaii News Now on Friday that first and foremost, “all of the ballistic missile alarms have been shelved.”
+A year after the alert, Tom Travis, the then-administrator of the Hawaii Emergency Management Agency, told Hawaii News Now that “all of the ballistic missile alarms have been shelved.”

 That includes emergency alerts via cell phone and outdoor emergency sirens, he said.

-He added, however, that "if conditions change, we might have to reevaluate.”
+He added, at the time, that “if conditions change, we might have to reevaluate.”

 Meanwhile, the man responsible for the false missile alert has been fired by the state agency and is now on the mainland.

 A state investigation claimed the man was a problem employee, but his attorney said the man was made to be the scapegoat and that the false missile alert was the result of miscommunication.